autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ![fig](./images/path_generation/hard_margin.png)

-As the hard margin parameters the distance which the user definitely want to keep, they are used in the logic to check whether the ego can pass the side of the target object without executing an avoidance maneuver as well.
+As the hard margin parameters define the distance the user definitely wants to maintain, they are used in the logic to check whether the ego can pass the side of the target object without executing an avoidance maneuver as well.

 If the lateral distance is less than `hard_margin`/`hard_margin_for_parked_vehicle` when assuming that the ego follows the current lane without an avoidance maneuver, this module thinks the ego can not pass the side of the object safely and the ego must avoid it.
 In this case, this module inserts a stop point until the avoidance maneuver is allowed to execute so that the ego can avoid the object after approval.
 (For example, the ego keeps stopping in front of such an object until the operator approves the avoidance maneuver if the module is in MANUAL mode.)